 Mould tools were supplied from a previous manufacturer and were refurbished by NORCO prior to manufacture.
 To aid the manufacture process, the Radome tool was modified to be capable of 360-degree rotation in the horizontal axis.
 All of the pre-preg for the project was CNC kit cut to ensure that ply overlaps/ joins were consistent and accurately controlled.

-Working closely with a large company such as Airbus Defence & Space to successfully deliver this project, continues to cement NORCO as a key composite manufacturer in the Defence and Communications sector.
+Working closely with a large defence company to successfully deliver this project, continues to cement NORCO as a key composite manufacturer in the Defence and Communications sector.